 Business Partnership Risks

-Vendors: before we begin production with any new factory, it must first go through a rigorous Quality Assurance inspection to make sure its operations meet Company standards.
+Before we begin production with any new factory, it must first go through a rigorous Quality Assurance inspection to make sure its operations meet Company standards.
 A factory also must complete an initial social audit and commit to our Vendor Code of Conduct before the partnership can be approved.
 As described above, our Vendor Code of Conduct binds factories to specific standards of operation, and requires vendors to address any signs of forced labor or human trafficking.
 During the life of the partnership, the factory not only receives audits as described above, but product is inspected for compliance with our regulatory and quality standards.
 If any factory should fail on any of these indicators and/or refuse to make improvements, the relationship could be terminated.
-Auditors: we only contract with third-party monitoring firms who employ true experts as auditors.
-We require that auditors be experts in the local laws of the country and possess local language skills.
-As a Company, we continually monitor auditor performance.

-V. Measurement of Effectiveness Against Our Key Performance Indicators
+Measurement of Effectiveness Against Our Key Performance Indicators

-For 2016-17, we have added a Key Performance Indicator (KPI) of training all employees Company-wide on the Code of Business Conduct and Ethics, which includes training on social sustainability, forced labor, and human trafficking.
-In addition, we have already identified additions to the Code of Business Conduct and Ethics for the next update that will improve communications and training related to this important issue.
+Since 2016-17, we added a Key Performance Indicator (KPI) of training all employees Company-wide on the Code of Business Conduct and Ethics, which includes training on social sustainability, forced labor, and human trafficking.
+All new corporate associates are required to take the full Code of Conduct training at the start of their employment with the Company.
+On an annual basis, all existing corporate associates are required to take the Code of Conduct Acknowledgment and Certification.

-VI.
 Abercrombie’s Training About Slavery and Human Trafficking

-Abercrombie aims for every employee to be familiar with the Company’s commitment to social sustainability and opposition to forced labor and human trafficking.
-All Home Office associates are trained on the Code of Conduct and Business Ethics.
 Further training is administered to those who interact directly with our supply chain.
 All Home Office or remote team members and managers directly involved in Supply Chain Management are required to take a training course on human trafficking and slavery that discusses the risks of human trafficking for business, and actions that can be taken to mitigate those risks.
-Finally, in our Vendor Code of Conduct all of our vendors agree to take measures against involuntary (forced) labor and human trafficking.
-To ensure the efficacy of these promises, we make sure vendors are familiar with and aware of the different acts, means, and purposes of human trafficking.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2019 and constitutes the Company’s slavery and human trafficking statement for the financial year ending January 28, 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Company’s slavery and human trafficking statement for the financial year ending February 3, 2024.